 Check out that Map!
 Pretty bleak, huh?

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Castle Crags:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Castle Crags:

 Featured Route For Castle Crags

 Cosmic Wall 5.6 4c 14 V 12 S 4b